bounswe/bounswe2024group12/README.md

 CmpE 352 is a course designed to enhance abilities in collaborative software development and teamwork.

+## 🚀 About Project
+Playlog is a social game browsing app.
+You can semantically browse your favorite games, give ratings, make lists or follow your frineds and check their reviews.
+Currently you can access our deployment from here: http://165.232.73.154:3000/

 ## 👥 Group Members

 - [Ahmet Bayir](https://github.com/bounswe/bounswe2024group12/wiki/Ahmet-Bayir)